raviohli/GLWall/README.md

 To use as a wallpaper, you can use [xwinwrap](https://github.com/mmhobi7/xwinwrap) or whatever window manager dependant trickery you want lol

+It's possible to use this on Wayland, but you might have to research a bit on how to do it in your specific compositor.
+See [hyprwinwrap](https://github.com/hyprwm/hyprland-plugins/tree/main/hyprwinwrap) for example

 The shader rendering can be paused with `pkill -SIGUSR1 GLWall` and unpaused with `pkill -SIGUSR2 GLWall` so you can bind that to whatever works with your system (it's advisable to pause rendering when anything is in fullscreen mode or when playing a game in general)

 ## Shaders